Product Strategy Series: Globalscape Adapts to Cloud Requirements

 We’ve also been working on a solution targeted at the mid-market that will give small and medium sized businesses (SMBs) an opportunity to leverage our enterprise-grade MFT product in the cloud at a price point that is suited for their IT budgets.
 This initiative is also backed by our partnership with a leading vendor of high-end hardware for datacenters.

-Globalscape’s presence in popular IaaS platforms, like AWS and Azure, allows us to leverage the services and offerings these leading vendors provide to deploy a highly available, automatically scalable platform that you pay for “as you go,” which is a key element of our approach.
+Globalscape’s presence in popular IaaS platforms, like AWS and Azure, allows us to leverage the services and offerings these leading vendors provide to deploy a highly available, automatically scalable platform.

 In summary, Globalscape will continue to be on the leading edge of the MFT move to the cloud, a move that is customer and market driven.
 This has proven to be great strategy because most of the cloud based business comes in addition to an on-premises solution, not as a replacement.
 Of course security will continue to be a very important dimension of all Globalscape’s solutions, and cloud is not an exception.